-Investing in people is an important part of any agile transformation.
+Skills and capabilities Investing in people is an important part of any agile transformation.
 Giving people the opportunity to be masters of their own destiny and have authority over what they do often unleashes both energy and latent potential.
-But mapping individuals into agile teams often highlights skill and capability gaps which should be proactively addressed through recruitment, external support or people development.
+But mapping individuals into agile teams often highlights the skill and capability gaps that should be proactively addressed through recruitment, external support or people development.
 This is often missed during agile transformations so people feel that although their reporting lines may have changed or they are being directed to work in different ways they aren’t being equipped with the skills needed to do this.
 This could be on an individual or a team level.
-Without investment in these areas teams will quickly lose motivation.
+Without investment in these areas, teams will quickly lose motivation.

-In an agile enterprise everyone needs to get used to either being a great coach or being great at being coached.
-For leaders to enable people to self manage and act autonomously, they need to adopt this different focus and style.
-The role of the agile coach is also invaluable in an agile enterprise, as they are able to look at the system from the outside in and more easily spot what isn’t working and advise on how to improve.
+Coaching In an agile enterprise, everyone needs to get used to either being a great coach or being great at being coached.
+For leaders to enable people to self-manage and act autonomously, they need to adopt this different focus and style.
+The role of the agile coach is also invaluable in an agile enterprise, as they are able to look at the system from the outside in and more easily spot what isn’t working, advising on how to improve.

 To many people agile is about the implementation of a new methodology or process.
 By putting in place weekly sprints, managing a product backlog, holding sprint planning meetings and daily standups, “we are now agile”.
 This has been taken even further with the implementation of heavyweight frameworks such as SAFe.
 This is at odds with the first statement of the agile manifesto: “Individuals and interactions over process and tools”.